Evertras/bubble-table/README.md

 [See the main feature example](./examples/features) to see styles and how they override each other.

+Styles can also be applied via a style function which can be used to apply zebra striping, data-specific formatting, etc.

 Can be focused to highlight a row and navigate with up/down (and j/k).
 These keys can be customized with a KeyMap.